 Dialysis Access is your lifeline and you are the Most Valuable Player (MVP) on your team.
 Infection could become a serious health problem affecting other organs or systems in your body well beyond your vascular access.
 Daily access assessment and care is essential to prevent complications and prolong the life of your access.
 Remember that communication is the key.
 If you experience serious symptoms at night when your health care team is not available, go to the nearest hospital Emergency Department or call 911 if necessary.
 You are in charge of your own body and your health.
 The health care team is there to support you.

 About the Author

-Lana Kacherova, RN has been working in the dialysis industry since 1993 in different capacities, taking care of people with kidney disease.
+Lana Kacherova, RN, BSN, MPH, CNN, CPHQ has been working in the dialysis industry since 1993 in different capacities, taking care of people with kidney disease.
 She started as a dialysis technician, then became a nurse, later transitioned to clinical coordinator of a hemodialysis unit, quality improvement professional, and case manager.
 While working full-time, Lana attended California State University Northridge, and received a BS degree in Nursing and Master of Public Health in Health Education.
 She recently joined Kaiser Permanente of Southern California as a Renal Case Manager.